 For example, the number of women with a sexual partner more than 5 years older has increased significantly in recent years.
 In most such relationships, a young woman trades sex for material support from an older man, an exchange which makes it difficult for young women to insist on safe-sex measures.
 Consequently, relationships intended to help young women escape poverty often put them at risk of single motherhood and HIV infection, outcomes which tend to promote poverty.

 Awareness of HIV/AIDS prevention nevertheless seems to be growing.
-Due mainly to an aggressive government campaign, the share of South African adults who recently practiced safe sex rose from 62% in 2008 to 64% in 2016.
+Despite an aggressive government campaign, the share of South African young adults who recently practiced safe sex decreased from 59% in 2019 to 47% in 2022.